Cross-correlations between the CLAMATO Lyman-alpha forest and galaxies within the COSMOS field: Per-survey analysis

 As mentioned above, the mock flux skewers are computed from a single simulation snapshot at $z = 2.466$, therefore we must correct both for the difference between the simulation redshift and the observational midpoint redshift $z = 2.3$, and for redshift evolution along the skewers.
 We do this by applying a ``mean-flux'' correction.
 From the CLAMATO flux data, we compute the mean flux for redshift bins of size $\Delta z_{\text{bin}} = 0.05$ across the observational redshift range of $2.05 < z < 2.55$.
 Treating the midpoint of the mock skewers as the actual observational redshift $z = 2.3$, we divide the mock skewers into redshift bins of equal size $\Delta z_{\text{bin}} = 0.05$.
 Within each redshift bin, we multiply the mock skewer's flux so that its (weighted) mean flux matches the observational mean flux for the matching redshift bin.

-We also construct mock redshift surveys from dark matter halos identified within the Bolshoi-Planck volume.
+For each CLAMATO-sized field, we also construct mock redshift surveys from dark matter halos identified within the Bolshoi-Planck volume.
 For each halo, we use an ``observed stellar mass'' generated from the semi-analytic UniverseMachine code \citep{behroozi-19}, which includes random and systematic observational errors.
 Like the skewers, we tile the halos through one repetition of the simulation box in the radial direction in order to match the survey volume along the radial direction.

 For each mock survey, we sample simulated halos following the observed stellar mass distribution.
+We also only sample from halos within a footprint (relative to the mock CLAMATO field's center) that matches the real survey's approximate outer footprint, but we do not mock-up the detailed CCD gaps or exact mosaic shapes of each survey.
 We stop sampling when the number of halos in the mock survey matches the number of observed galaxies.
 Finally, we simulate a redshift error and systematic offset by adding a radial shift (in $\mpch{}$ units, not velocity units) drawn from a Gaussian $\mathcal{N}(\delta_{\text{survey},z}, \sigma_{\text{survey},z})$.
 Since we do not \textit{a priori} know the redshift error $\sigma_{\text{survey},z}$ and systematic offset $\delta_{\text{survey},z}$ for each survey, we adopt an iterative procedure for these values, where the fitted redshift error and offset using the mock covariances are fed back to construct new mock surveys, and the fitting procedure repeated until the fitted redshift parameters converge ($<5\%$ difference between iterations).

 Since each CLAMATO-sized footprint in the simulation contains many times more \lya{} skewers and halos than in our observational data, we can construct 3 mock \lya{} surveys out of each footprint by subsampling skewers to match the average transverse intra-skewer separation of CLAMATO.
 Similarly, we construct 10 mock galaxy redshift surveys within each footprint.
 For each mock \lya{}-galaxy survey combination, we compute the cross-correlation using the procedure described in Section \ref{sec:combined-analysis:xcorr-calc}.
 In total, we obtain 63 fields $\times$ 3 \lya{} surveys $\times$ 10 redshift surveys = 1890 mock cross-correlations, computd for each foreground galaxy survey described in Section~\ref{sec:data:gal} .
 The mock cross-correlations use the same 10 transverse and 23 radial bins as the observed cross-correlations, allowing us to compute the $230 \times 230$ covariance matrix $\mathcal{C}$.